wp-plugins/rencontre/readme.txt

 * Fix bug in country select (sort in all languages).
 * Fix incompatibility with some servers for the small copyright on members photos.

+21/09/2014 : Update 3

+* Fix the country selected in 'my account'.

 = 1.1 =
 19/06/2014 :